tonywzhang/Study-Guide-Notes/javascript.md

 console.log(myCar.hasOwnProperty('color'))    // true
 ```

+Object.create(obj) — Creates a new object with the specified prototype object and properties.

 ### Event Loop Lecture Notes

 JavaScript is a single threaded programming language.
 It can only run one thing at a time.